 - Mental Health Services.

-Secondary Care Services in Mid and South Essex
+Secondary Care Services in Essex

 Acute Services

 Acute trusts provide short-term hospital-based or emergency health services.
+Our acute service providers in Essex are:

-In Mid and South Essex, our acute provider is Mid and South Essex NHS Foundation Trust who operate the hospital sites at Basildon, Southend and Broomfield.
+Mid and South Essex NHS Foundation Trust who operate the hospital sites at Basildon, Southend and Broomfield.
 They also provide community services at Orsett Hospital, Braintree Hospital, St Peter’s Hospital in Maldon, St Michael’s Hospital in Braintree and Tyler’s Ride South Woodham Ferrers Health Centre.

 Emergency Services